Medieval art: Pre-Romanesque art

 Pre-Romanesque is a term for architecture and to some extent pictorial and portable art found initially in Southern Europe (Spain, Italy and Southern France) between the Late Antique period to the start of the Romanesque period in the 11th century.
-Northern European art gradually forms part of the movement after Christianization as it assimilates post-classical styles.
+Northern European art gradually forms part of the movement after Christianisation as it assimilates post-classical styles.
 The Carolingian art of the Frankish Empire, especially modern France and Germany, from roughly 780-900 takes its name from Charlemagne and is an art of the court circle and a few monastic centres under Imperial patronage, that consciously sought to revive "Roman" styles and standards as befitted the new Empire of the West.
 Some centres of Carolingian production also pioneered expressive styles in works like the Utrecht Psalter and Ebbo Gospels.
 Christian monumental sculpture is recorded for the first time, and depiction of the human figure in narrative scenes became confident for the first time in Northern art.
 Carolingian architecture produced larger buildings than had been seen since Roman times, and the westwork and other innovations.

 After the collapse of the dynasty there was a hiatus before a new dynasty brought a revival in Germany with Ottonian art, again centred on the court and monasteries, with art that moved towards great expressiveness through simple forms that achieve monumentality even in small works like ivory reliefs and manuscript miniatures, above all those of the Reichenau School, such as the Pericopes of Henry II (1002–1012).
 Later Anglo-Saxon art in England, from about 900, was expressive in a very different way, with agitated figures and even drapery perhaps best shown in the many pen drawings in manuscripts.
 The Mozarabic art of Christian Spain had strong Islamic influence, and a complete lack of interest in realism in its brilliantly coloured miniatures, where figures are presented as entirely flat patterns.
 Both of these were to influence the formation in France of the Romanesque style.